Order & Pay for pubs & bars

 The first and key way to boost orders is by reducing “friction”.
 That’s UX-speak, which translates as “difficulty” – anything which doesn’t feel easy is something which has friction.
 Getting up, walking to a bar, and enduring a large bar queue, has very high friction.
 Flagging down a busy waiter has high friction – not as high as a bar queue, but it’s still a hassle.
 The principle is simple: the less friction, the more purchases.

 Since reducing friction is the point of the exercise, we would argue that there is no point in choosing high friction software.
 It’s possible to make a marketing argument about “deepening a relationship” which includes an account and an app – but if a system requires that you download an app and make an account, customers simply will not use it.
 Choose a system which is smooth, intuitive, and familiar – where you’re never more than a few taps from your basket.
+A QR code menu is the best choice here – customers only need to scan a QR code with their phones to access the menu.

 Experience & identity is important once friction has been handled